jesperancinha/jeorg-spring-master-test-drives/car-parts/Readme.md

 The `@Transactional` annotation uses AOP proxies in order to create point-cuts for the target methods.
 Methods are run, this way within a transaction.
 There are several configurable params for this.
 They are `transactionManager` which is the `value`, `propagation`, `isolation`, `timeout`, `readOnly`, `rollbackFor`, `noRollbackFor`, `rollbackForClassName`, `noRollbackForClassName`.

-In our module, we see that it is difficult to simulate a database timout since we are working with an [H2](https://www.h2database.com/html/main.html) database.
+In our module, we see that it is difficult to simulate a database timeout since we are working with an [H2](https://www.h2database.com/html/main.html) database.
 However,if we reduce the `timeout` to a minimum of 1 millisecond, then can see this `@Transactional` property in action, allowing us to test a multitude of variants.

 In our case, we will test two distinct aspects of `@Transactional`: